EmergentSoftware/emergent-azure-landing-zone/03-workloads/portals/admin-portal/README.md

-# Portal Workload using Azure Verified Modules
+# Admin Portal Workload - Azure Static Web App

-This workload demonstrates deploying a production-ready customer portal using Azure Verified Modules (AVM) that complies with Azure Landing Zone policies.
+This workload deploys the admin-facing portal as an Azure Static Web App with network isolation and private endpoint support.

 ## Multi-Environment Support